jColeChanged/jColeChanged.github.io/_posts/2019-04-23-hypothesis.md

 according to the clock and for limiting the runtime of tests in terms of the number of test cases it checks.

-On the topic of a contiual test loop, it's also nice to keep a record of what tests fail and than re-run those tests on the next run of the tester. `hypothesis` does this too.
+On the topic of a continual test loop, it's also nice to keep a record of what tests fail and than re-run those tests on the next run of the tester. `hypothesis` does this too.